-Kim Sang-wook of the Democratic Party has been confirmed as the new mayor of Ulsan, attributed to the effects of a last-minute alliance with the Progressive Party.
+Kim Sang-wook of the Democratic Party has secured his victory in the Ulsan mayoral election, attributed to the effects of a last-minute alliance with the Progressive Party.

-As of 2:55 a.m. on June 4, Kim was declared the winner over Kim Du-gyeom of the People Power Party, securing his position as the first Democratic mayor of Ulsan in four years since the departure of former mayor Song Cheol-ho in 2022.
-The margin of victory was approximately 4% in the vote count.
+According to the vote count as of 2:55 a.m. on June 4, Kim defeated Kim Doo-gyeom of the People Power Party by a margin of approximately 4 percentage points.
+He becomes the first Democratic mayor of Ulsan in four years, following the term of former mayor Song Cheol-ho, who left office in 2022.

-After his victory was assured, Kim stated in interviews on June 3, "This is a stern mandate from the citizens to no longer tolerate deceitful politics.
+After his victory was confirmed, Kim stated in interviews on June 3, "This is a stern mandate from citizens to no longer tolerate deception.
 It signifies a rejection of corruption and the entrenched power cartel."
+He emphasized his commitment to prioritizing citizen sovereignty and interests, pledging to build a Ulsan that adheres to fundamental principles.

 During the campaign, Kim faced conflicts regarding a polling process for the alliance with former Progressive Party candidate Kim Jong-hoon, particularly over provisions to prevent strategic voting.
-The two candidates reached a dramatic agreement to unite just before the early voting period.
-In contrast, Kim Du-gyeom and independent candidate Park Maeng-woo failed to form an alliance, with Park receiving about 6% of the votes.
+The two candidates ultimately reached a dramatic agreement on unification just before early voting.
+In contrast, Kim Doo-gyeom and independent candidate Park Maeng-woo failed to form an alliance, with Park receiving about 6% of the votes.

 * This article has been translated by AI.